Skip to content

 Access-Control-Allow-Origin: *

-After applying these changes, Ybug should be able to capture errors that happen in your script even it is hosted on a different domain.
+After applying these changes, Ybug will be able to capture errors that happen in your script even if it's hosted on a different domain.

-If it is not possible for you to set the CORS attributes or headers, you can alternatively use our Custom error logging Javascript API to log any errors from your script:
+If you can't set the CORS attributes or headers, you can alternatively use Ybug's Custom error logging JavaScript API to log errors from your script:

 try {